MarcKaufmann/congame/README.md

     $ raco pkg install congame-example-study/  # install and build the study package and its deps

-Make sure to `touch` or otherwise modify `congame-web/studies/all.rkt` every time you install a new study package to ensure that package is visible to the web app.
+To get congame to pick up the new package, run

+    rm -r congame-web/studies/compiled/

+then

+    touch congame-web/studies/all.rkt

+This will cause the "all.rkt" module to be re-compiled, and that will in turn make the new study available in the web app.

 ## Updating study caches